quiet branches labs

 zone 1 move fast

-zone 2 design first
+zone 2 coordinated

-zone 3 shell only
+zone 3 provisional

 zone 4 move deliberately